DAM IT ($DAMMIT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DAM IT Historical Price

-According to the latest data gathered on DAM IT live price page, the current price of DAM IT is 0.00017592USD.
-The circulating supply of DAM IT($DAMMIT) is 999.51M $DAMMIT , giving it a market capitalization of $176.87K.
+According to the latest data gathered on DAM IT live price page, the current price of DAM IT is 0USD.
+The circulating supply of DAM IT($DAMMIT) is 999.51M $DAMMIT , giving it a market capitalization of $173.37K.

 - 30 Days0.00%$ --$ 0.000270$ 0.000142